Audi Crooks: Iowa State

-Crooks entered her freshman season as Iowa State's backup center behind Isnelle Natabou.
-"Coming off the bench, you get to see the game before you go in, and I think that gave me a little bit of an advantage," she later said.
-"You get to see what they are doing on defense and adjust."
-On November 6, 2023, Crooks made her collegiate debut, recording eight points and five rebounds in a 82–55 win over Butler.
+Crooks entered her freshman season as Iowa State's backup center behind Isnelle Natabou, and made her collegiate debut on November 6, 2023, recording eight points and five rebounds in a 82–55 win over Butler.
 In her second game, on November 12, she led her team in scoring with 23 points on 7-of-9 shooting in an 85–73 loss to Drake.
 It was the most points scored off the bench by an Iowa State player since Kidd Blaskowsky in 2014.
 Crooks was named a starter for the first time ahead of the Cyclones' game against Syracuse on November 25 after having averaged a team-high 16.8 points per game through the first four games of the season.
-In her first career start, she posted 23 points, four rebounds, and two assists on 10-of-12 shooting in an 81–69 defeat to the Orange.
+In her first career start, she posted 23 points and four rebounds on 10-of-12 shooting in an 81–69 defeat to the Orange.

 Crooks registered her first double-double during Iowa State's in-state rivalry matchup against AP No. 4 Iowa on December 6, tallying 15 points and 10 rebounds despite being double- and triple-teamed.
 She also made her first career three-point shot in the second quarter of the 67–58 loss.
 Crooks earned praise from Iowa coach Lisa Bluder, who called her a "great player" following the game, as well as analyst and former player Rebecca Lobo, who compared her to four-time WNBA All-Star Natalie Williams.
 On December 17, Crooks recorded 21 points and nine rebounds on nine-of-10 shooting to lead the Cyclones to a 105–68 blowout win over Troy.
 One day later, she was named the Big 12 Conference Freshman of the Week.
 Crooks scored 21 points to go with seven rebounds in their conference opener, a 76–68 win against Oklahoma State on December 31, and was named the Big 12 Freshman of the Week for the second time in three weeks.
 On January 10, 2024, Crooks recorded 22 points and 11 rebounds to help Iowa State overcome a 19-point deficit en route to a 74–64 upset victory over AP No. 24 West Virginia.
 Three days later she scored 23 points, including the game-winning basket, to lead her team to another comeback win, this time overcoming a 13-point deficit to upset AP No. 4 Baylor 66–63.
 It was the first time since 2009–2010 that the Cyclones had beaten ranked opponents in consecutive games.
 Crooks was named the Big 12 Player of the Week, becoming the first Iowa State freshman to ever win the award.